stefnies/sn-projects/README.md

 # sn-projects
 My first repository
-Added sone comments on the new feature
+Added some comments on the new feature